foxmask/django-th/docs/index.rst

 Description:
 ------------

-`Trigger Happy` is a free software that provides a steamer bridge to automatically share data between popular services you use on the web.
+`Trigger Happy` is a free software that provides a "bus" to automatically share data between popular services you use on the web.

 The goal of this project is to be independent from any other solution like IFTTT, CloudWork or others.